grillzwitu/file_management_with_node_multer_cloudinary/README.md

 4. Install all the dependencies, run in the terminal "npm install".
 5. Run the application, "npm run server".
-6. To test the API endpoints open a REST client like Postman and set up the following endpoints:
+6. To test the API endpoints, open a REST client like Postman and set up the following endpoints:

-  - **POST** (http://localhost:3000/users/register): To sign up or register as a user, requires a JSON body containing username, name, password, password2.
+  - **POST** (http://localhost:3000/users/register): To sign up or register as a user, requires a JSON body containing username, email, name, password, password2.
-  - **POST** (http://localhost:3000/users/login): To log in as a user on the application.
+  - **POST** (http://localhost:3000/users/login): To log in as a user on the application, requires a JSON body containing username and password.
   - **GET** (http://localhost:3000/users/logout): To log out and end a session.
   - **POST** (http://localhost:3000/files/uploadfile): To upload and store a file on the cloud service.
   - **GET** (http://localhost:3000/files/getallfiles): To retrive alist of all the file records.